villhei/elixirtut/elixir_web/app/chapters/09_file_io.md

 :ok
 ```

 In order to write textual content to a file, we first open new process for the file by calling `File.open/2`.
 The `File.open/2` accepts the file name as a first parameter and an optional list of options as the second parameter.
 We pass the atoms `:write` and `:utf8` in order to handle unicode content properly.
+The `File.open/2` function returns a tuple `{:ok, file}` where the variable file refers to the process id of the stateful process created by the virtual machine.
+The process id is used as a reference or handle to the opened file in future calls.

-Then we use `IO.write/2` function to write a string to the file.
+After opening the file we use the `IO.write/2` function to write a string to the file.
 Because of the positional nature of the `File` and `IO` operations, the second sentence will be appended after the first.

-Finally we call `File.close/1` with the file process identifier in order to release the file.
+Finally we call `File.close/1` with the file process identifier in order to release the file and terminate the process handling the file access.

 ```elixir
 iex> File.read!("new_file.txt")